Bad2dabone/homebridge-tuya-api/README.md

 !!
-THIS REPOSITORY IS NOT ACTIVELY MAINTAINED ANYMORE, PLEASE FEEL FREE TO CREATE FORK !!
+THIS REPOSITORY IS A FORK OF [homebridge-tuya-web](https://github.com/basdelfos/homebridge-tuya-web) !!

 # homebridge-tuya-web